 Span Tables 9.23.4.2.-A to 9.23.12.3.-D cover only the most common configurations.
 Especially in the area of floors, a wide variety of other configurations is possible: glued subfloors, concrete toppings, machine stress rated lumber, etc. The Canadian Wood Council publishes "The Span Book," a compilation of span tables covering many of these alternative configurations.
-Although these tables have not been subject to the formal committee review process, the Canadian Wood Council generates, for the CCBFC, all of the Code's span tables for wood structural components; thus Code users can be confident that the alternative span tables in "The Span Book" are consistent with the span tables in the Code and with relevant Code requirements.
+Although these tables have not been subject to the formal committee review process, the Canadian Wood Council generates, for the CCBFC, all of the By-law's span tables for wood structural components; thus By-law users can be confident that the alternative span tables in "The Span Book" are consistent with the span tables in the By-law and with relevant By-law requirements.